 Now that the Windows 10 May 2020 Update is out, that means it’s time to take inventory of everything it has to offer.
 Here are all of the most exciting, interesting and generally useful features that are coming with it.

 Cut to the chase

 - What is it?
-Windows 10 20H1 is next major version of Windows
+Windows 10 May 2020 Update is next major version of Windows

 - How much does it cost?
-Windows 10 20H1 will be free for all users
+Windows 10 May 2020 Update will be free for all users

 We've seen more than one hint that Version 20H1 could be making a move toward a more rounded design instead of the sharp angles seen currently in Windows 10.
 This would extend from windows and buttons to sliders and pop-up dialog boxes.